llvm/llvm-project/llvm/docs/UndefinedBehavior.rst

 Deferred UB
 ===========
 Deferred UB is a lighter form of UB.
-It enables instructions to be executed speculatively while marking some corner cases having erroneous values.
+It enables instructions to be executed speculatively while marking some corner cases as having erroneous values.
 Deferred UB should be used for cases where the semantics offered by common CPUs differ, but the CPU does not trap.